Making my own smoothie in Kipahulu, Maui.

 Borrowing a line from Apocalypse Now, I like to describe VeloVID as “curated, with extreme prejudice.”
 As I alluded to in my mini-rant against bike crash videos, there are a lot of bad cycling videos out there.
 You can waste a lot of time and come away very frustrated on YouTube—or you can come to VeloVID and enjoy your time watching only the best the web has to offer.
 Or my idea of the best, at least.
 I sincerely hope there’s nothing on VeloVID that you’ll consider a waste of time.
 I like to think of this as procrastination well spent.

-There’s no doubt that VeloVID is a personal project, a labour of love if you will, and reflects my point of view in everything—from the reviews, to the videos selected in the first place—but it can be much more.
+There’s no doubt that VeloVID is a personal project, a labour of love if you will, and reflects my point of view in everything—from the reviews, to the videos selected in the first place—but it can be more.
 My hope is that like-minded cyclists out there will submit videos they feel are worthy.
 I reserve the right to disagree but, in the spirit of the coming-together of the tribes, I promise to keep an open mind.

 One last thing.
 As I write this, it’s a perfectly awful end-of-March day, with freezing rain, icy roads and muddy trails.
 Only a day for the “hard men of the peloton”, as they say.
 A perfect day to be inside watching, or writing about, cycling videos.
 But tomorrow promises to be warm and sunny and I’ll be on my bike.
 You should be too.
 Remember, our addiction is to the bike, not the bike video.
 VeloVID is here to support your cycling addiction, not our creeping collective addiction to screen time.
 No video beats the real thing, but I hope this collection comes close.